 Counseling and Psychotherapy Interventions

-There is a lot that can happen to an addict before and during their exposures to stimulants.
-They may be poly substance abusers, unemployable, homeless, victims of domestic abuse, or sexual assault, and have other environmental, legal, or social implications that need to be addressed or they may end up back where they started.
-Individual and group counseling sessions help them to open up about these issues and explore their goals for recovery.
+A lot can happen to an addict before and during exposure to stimulants.
+They may be poly-substance abusers, unemployable, homeless, victims of domestic abuse or sexual assault, and have other environmental, legal, or social implications that need to be addressed.
+Without this support, they may end up back where they started.

-Psychotherapy interventions can help to decrease these negative aspects and increase the addict’s ability to function.
 According to NIDA, “Addiction treatment must help the individual stop using drugs, maintain a drug-free lifestyle, and achieve productive functioning in the family, at work, and in society.”
-Treatment programs may provide services of vocational training, education, guidance, and help to assist in family, legal, or other social affairs
+Treatment programs may provide vocational training, education, guidance, and help with family, legal, or other social issues.

 Behavioral Interventions